cohere-ai/sandbox-multilingual/README.md

 # Usage

-As an example, this repository builds a simple multilingual semantic search engine over BBC news articles.
+As an example, this repository builds a simple multilingual semantic search engine over BBC news articles covering **45 languages**

 ## Setup